 Dean of Students Office

-The Dean of Students Office includes the offices of the Dean of Students, New Student Programs and Orientation, Student Activities, Residential Life, Diversity and Inclusion, Center for Civic Engagement, Student Resource Center, and Student Discipline.
-It is located in Heggblade Center, which also houses the Center for Global Education.
+The Dean of Students Office includes the offices of the Dean of Students, Academic Success, Support for Students with Disabilities, Health, Wellness and Case Management, Community Expectations and Student Conduct, Orientation, Student Activities, Residential Life, Diversity and Inclusion.
+It is located in Heggblade Center.
 Students are encouraged to direct any questions or concerns about campus life at Claremont McKenna to the attention of the Dean of Students Office staff or the Resident Assistants.